yeswework/fabrica-dev-kit/README.md

 }
 ```

-For more information about the power and flexibility of Lost Grid see its [website and documentation](http://lostgrid.org/).
+For more information about the power and flexibility of LostGrid see its [website and documentation](http://lostgrid.org/).